luiznux/dotfiles/arch-linux/arch-install-guide.md

 ```bash
 $ fdisk -l && cfdisk /dev/sdx
 ```
-**Note**: You will need to specify the boot partition when using cfdisk in MRB(or DOS) table, in this case is /dev/sda1
+**NOTE**: You will need to specify the boot partition when using cfdisk in MRB(or DOS) table, in this case is /dev/sda1
 |Device       |Type           | Size     | Format   |
 | ----------- |:-------------:|:--------:|:--------:|
 | `/dev/sda1` | BOOT          | 500MB    |EXT4      |